 If Windows 10 breaks and nothing seems to work well anymore, you might be tempted to contemplate reinstalling it from scratch.
 However, that would mean that you must go through a rather elaborate process to save your files and then to reinstall Windows 10.
 Fortunately, you do not have to do so, because Windows 10 gives you the option to reset it to its initial state and keep your personal files in the process.
 The advantage is that it is a lot faster than formatting your system partition and installing Windows 10 from scratch.
 Resetting can also improve the performance of your Windows 10.

-If you want to boot into Safe Mode, it means that there is probably something wrong with your computer.
-Safe Mode can help you diagnose and sometimes even repair issues in Windows.
-However, before doing so, you must first know how to boot your computer into Safe Mode.
-In this article we will talk about booting into Safe Mode on computers with Windows 7.
-We discuss what Safe Mode is and how it works, and we walk you through the methods of getting in and out of it:
+If you want to boot Windows 7 into Safe Mode, it means that there is probably something wrong with your computer.
+Safe Mode can help you diagnose and sometimes even repair issues.
+However, before doing so, you must first know how to boot your Windows 7 computer into Safe Mode.
+In this article, we discuss what Safe Mode is and how it works, and we walk you through the methods of getting in and out of it, in Windows 7:

-If you have used Windows 10 for a while, you might have noticed that the "old ways" of booting into Safe Mode no longer work.
-By that, we mean trying things like pressing the F8 or the Shift + F8 keys on your keyboard while booting.
-These methods stopped working because the start procedure became faster than ever before.
-However, that doesn't mean that Windows 10 has no Safe Mode.
-It's just that to get to it you have to follow other procedures.
-Let's take a closer look and see all the ways you can get into Safe Mode in Windows 10:
+If you have used Windows 10 for a while, you might have noticed that pressing the F8 or the SHIFT + F8 keys on your keyboard to enter Safe Mode no longer work.
+These methods stopped working because the Windows 10 start procedure became faster than ever before.
+However, that does not mean that Windows 10 has no Safe Mode.
+It is just that to get to it you have to follow other procedures.
+Here are all the ways you can start Windows 10 in Safe Mode: